Are Mushrooms Low FODMAP? (Yes, Oyster Mushrooms Only)

 The short answer

-- Shiitake (fresh): high FODMAP at typical serves.
-Dried shiitake is low at a very small serve.
+Button, cremini, portobello, Swiss brown, fresh shiitake, and enoki are high FODMAP at typical serves and should stay out during elimination.
+Dried shiitake is low at a very small flavoring serve.

 Why most mushrooms are a problem

 Mushrooms concentrate mannitol naturally.
 A cup of button mushrooms has enough to cross the threshold for most people with IBS.
-Cremini and portobello are the same species as button mushrooms (Agaricus bisporus) at different maturity stages, so they share the same mannitol problem.
+Cremini and portobello are the same species as button (Agaricus bisporus) at different maturity stages, so they share the same mannitol problem.
 Swiss brown is another name for cremini in some countries.
 Fresh shiitake and enoki fall into the high-FODMAP group for similar polyol reasons.

 Why oyster mushrooms are different